Super easy Prawn Tacos with Red Pepper Slaw. Come together in under 30 minutes and full of fresh zingy flavour.

 Easy Prawn Tacos with Red Pepper Slaw

-- 500 grams Peeled Prawns I used pre-cooked prawns, but raw would 100% work – you just need to make sure they are pink and thoroughly cooked before serving
+- 500 grams Peeled Prawns (or Shrimp) I used pre-cooked prawns, but raw would 100% work – you just need to make sure they are pink and thoroughly cooked before serving

 - 1 tbsp olive oil plus extra for cooking